atemirshot/ch02intro/README.md

 1. **What is an operating system?
 What does it do?** Operating system is software body, which makes easy to runing programs.
 2. **What is virtualization?** Transforming physical resourse into virtual form.
-3. **How does an OS provide access to its features?** your answer goes here
+3. **How does an OS provide access to its features?** with virtualization and several hundred system calls available for applications.
 4. **What illusion does a virtualized CPU provide?** When several commands are executed at the same time, with help from hardware
     - **How does this affect the user experience?** their randomly run on user interface
     - **How does this affect the developer experience?** your answer goes here